yaqwsx/presentations/memics2016/pres.md

 . . .

-\hfill{} ...but traditional approaches do not work
+\hfill{} ...but traditional approaches do not work.

 ## State Slicing